Neil Barrett (footballer): Later career

 Barrett signed for Conference South club Basingstoke Town on 1 July 2013.
 His debut came in Basingstoke's 2–1 win away against Concord Rangers on 17 August 2013, before scoring his first goal for the club in a 2–0 home win over Eastleigh on 24 August.
 He made 28 appearances and scored four goals in 2013–14 as Basingstoke finished in 14th place in the Conference South table.
 He was released by the club in May 2014.

 Barrett joined Isthmian League Premier Division club Leatherhead during 2014–15 and made his debut as a 73rd-minute substitute in their 2–1 away defeat to Maidstone United on 9 December 2014.
 He made 11 appearances as they achieved a 10th-place finish in the Isthmian League Premier Division table.
 Barrett signed for Leatherhead's divisional rivals Metropolitan Police in September 2015, and made his debut in a 1–1 home draw with VCD Athletic on 19 September.
 He later worked as the club's commercial manager.

 Style of play

 Barrett played as a central midfielder and provided "plenty of drive in midfield".
 He described himself as being "one to get in the box" and having "a bit of a knack of being in the right place at the right time".
 He was described as being "not afraid of sticking his foot in".
 Ebbsfleet manager Liam Daish commented that "He will bring a physical presence to our midfield and is capable of getting his name on the score sheet." and while at the club was pivotal in midfield.

 Personal life

 Barrett was born in Tooting, Greater London.
-His wife Rebecca, whom he married in Leatherhead, Surrey on 29 May 2010, works as a flight attendant for Virgin Atlantic and he has a son called George.
+His wife Rebecca, whom he married in Leatherhead, Surrey on 29 May 2010, works as a flight attendant for Virgin Atlantic and he has 3 sons called George, Bertie and Alfred.